isomerpages/moe-andersonsec/_useful-links/Canteen.md

 * List of proposed menu and pricing for all items
 * Photocopy of relevant certificates such as Basic Food Hygiene Course, etc

-3. Submit the completed application form and documents by closing date via email OR to the School's General Office.

-**Interest applicants must meet the following criteria:**
-* Singapore citizen or Singapore Permanent Resident (SPR) for stallholder and stall assistant.
-Must be age 21 old or above.
-* Able to provide good service and quality food with prices determined in consultation with the school.
-* Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools Programme (HMSP)" guidelines (see [link](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).
-* Able to maintain high standard of food safety and personal hygiene.
-* Healthy and fit to operate the stall.
-* Must be in personal attendance at the stall udring operation hours of 7am to 4pm on school- days.

-**Applicants should preferably fulfil the following criteria:**
-* Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certificate.
-* Possess catering experience or experience operating in a school environment.
-* Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).
+*** Please submit the completed Scanned Copy of the application form together with the supporting documents (ONE recent passport-sized coloured photograph, Photocopy of NRIC (front and back), Proposed Mena and Price List, Photocopy of Basic Food Hygiene Course Certificate to the email address at andersonss@moe.edu.sg.**

-*incomplete or late application will not be considered
+* incomplete or late application will not be considered

-*Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*
+* Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.
+Food tasting will be conducted between ___ to ___ .
+Timing to be confirmed.

 * Only One representative is allowed to enter school with food for food tasting, no helper is allowed.
-Registration and temperature taking to be done at guard house, food handler must wear a mask.
+Registration and temperature taking to be done at guard house, food handler must wear a mask.*

+ * Successful candidates must have or need to apply for a hawker license from Singapore Food Agency (SFA) (formerly known as National Enviroment Agency (NEA).